AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Vector and Matrix Manipulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ada:`Ada.Numerics.Generic_Real_Arrays` package provides support for
+The :ada:`Ada.Numerics.Real_Arrays` package provides support for
 vectors and matrices.
-Since it's a generic package, we need to instantiate
-it for the required floating-point precision.
-After instantiating the
-package, we can declare vectors and matrices using the ``Real_Vector`` and
-``Real_Matrix`` types, respectively.
-The package provides common matrix
-operations --- such as inverse, determinant, eigenvalues --- in addition
+It includes common matrix operations --- such as
+inverse, determinant, eigenvalues --- in addition to typical operators
-to typical operators such as matrix addition and multiplication.
+such as matrix addition and multiplication.
+We can declare vectors and
+matrices using the ``Real_Vector`` and ``Real_Matrix`` types,
+respectively.

 The following example makes use of some of the operations from the
-:ada:`Ada.Numerics.Generic_Real_Arrays` package:
+:ada:`Ada.Numerics.Real_Arrays` package:

 .. code-block:: ada

     with Ada.Text_IO;  use Ada.Text_IO;

-    with Ada.Numerics.Generic_Real_Arrays;
+    with Ada.Numerics.Real_Arrays;
+    use  Ada.Numerics.Real_Arrays;

     procedure Show_Matrix is

-       package Real_Arrays is new
-         Ada.Numerics.Generic_Real_Arrays (Float);
-       use Real_Arrays;

        procedure Put_Vector (V : Real_Vector) is
        begin